How To Empty A Catheter Bag: 14 Steps (with Pictures) - WikiHow

 |Show more |Show less X

-This article was co-authored by Luba Lee, FNP-BC, MS and by wikiHow staff writer, Dev Murphy, MA.
-Luba Lee, FNP-BC is a Board-Certified Family Nurse Practitioner (FNP) and educator in Tennessee with over a decade of clinical experience.
+This article was co-authored by Luba Lee, FNP-BC, MS and by wikiHow staff writer, Raven Minyard, BA.
+Luba Lee, FNP-BC is a Board-Certified Family Nurse Practitioner (FNP) and educator based in Tennessee.
+With over a decade of clinical experience.
 Luba has certifications in Pediatric Advanced Life Support (PALS), Emergency Medicine, Advanced Cardiac Life Support (ACLS), Team Building, and Critical Care Nursing.
-She received her Master of Science in Nursing (MSN) from the University of Tennessee in 2006.
-There are 10 references cited in this article, which can be found at the bottom of the page.
+She also has experience as a Clinical Instructor at the University of Tennessee, teaching physical health assessment, medical-surgical and community nursing, and supervising and guiding nursing undergraduate students.
+Luba received her Master of Science in Nursing (MSN) from the University of Tennessee in 2006.
+She also has a Doctorate of Naturopathy from the Russian Institute of Innovative Naturopathy.
 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.
-This article has been viewed 248,966 times.
+This article has been viewed 253,281 times.

 You may need to use a catheter at home if you are having difficulties urinating due to an illness, infection, or disease.
 You or a carer will need to empty the catheter bag to ensure you dispose of the urine properly.
 There are two types of catheter bags: large catheter bags and leg catheter bags.
 You and your carer should learn how to empty and clean both bags so that your catheter and its equipment are always sterile and clean.